maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 Using renv is actually quite easy:

 -   In a new project you run [`renv::init()`](https://rstudio.github.io/renv//reference/init.html);
 -   After that you install and remove packages as you normally would (renv is smart and will copy files from your local not-project library to be faster).
-Metadata about packages (where do they come from) are stored in the `renv.lock` file that you'd put under version control;
+Regularly run [`renv::snapshot()`](https://rstudio.github.io/renv//reference/snapshot.html).[^3] Metadata about packages (where do they come from) are stored in the `renv.lock` file that you'd put under version control;
 -   Anyone getting the project runs [`renv::restore()`](https://rstudio.github.io/renv//reference/restore.html) to have the exact same project library as you.

+Also worth of a mention is [capsule](https://github.com/MilesMcBain/capsule) by Miles McBain that is "an inversion of renv for low effort reproducible R package libraries".

 Now if you want to go further and also freeze the operating system used etc. you could check out [Docker](https://colinfay.me/docker-r-reproducibility/).